Make an Appointment: [email protected] | 720-660-5166

 Activities may include tie-dying t-shirts, a visit from therapy dogs, a field trip to a local park, musicians, a visit from a fire truck, field day, a visit from a storyteller, show-and-tell, art activities, scavenger hunts, and more!

 11:30 am- Bathroom break, lunch, and recess.
-Children either bring lunch from home or practice ordering from Samuels Elementary’s cafeteria, honing their real-world skills.
+Children practice eating lunch in a school cafeteria while socializing with peers, honing their real-world skills.
 Afterward, recess provides further opportunities to practice social engagement with their peers, with their counselor’s support.

 12:30 pm- Activity #2.
 Another engaging activity session focused on skill development and peer interaction.